AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 # Build audience {#build-audience}

 This activity allows you to define an audience.
-You can either select an existing Campaign andience or use the rule builder to define your own query.
+You can either select an existing audience or use the rule builder to define your own query.

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.